 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Wilms Tumor.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 About the kidneys

 Every person has 2 kidneys, which are located above the waist on both sides of the spine.
 These reddish-brown, bean-shaped organs are located closer to the back of the body than to the front.
 The kidneys filter blood to remove impurities, excess minerals and salts, and extra water.
 They also produce hormones that help control blood pressure, red blood cell production, and other bodily functions.

 As the kidneys develop in an unborn baby, some of the early cells will become glomeruli, which are balls of blood vessels that filter water, salt, and waste out of the blood.
 Others will become nephrons, which are the tubes through which the water, salt, and waste pass.

 If the early cells of the kidney do not develop into glomeruli or nephrons, clusters of the immature cells may form in the kidneys when the baby is born.
 Usually, these cells mature by the time a child is 3 or 4 years old, but some may grow out of control, forming a mass of immature cells.
 This mass is called a Wilms tumor.
 It can also be called a nephroblastoma.

 A Wilms tumor is always cancerous and is the most common type of kidney cancer diagnosed in children.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 However, a Wilms tumor is very different from adult kidney cancer.